clojure-emacs/clojure-mode/README.md

 Provides Emacs font-lock, indentation, and navigation for the [Clojure language](http://clojure.org).

-## Installation
+### Manual Installation

-Unfortunately, the version on ELPA is outdated as of now.
 You can do a manual install by downloading `clojure-mode.el` and placing it in the `~/.emacs.d/` directory, creating it if it doesn't exist.
 Then add this to the file `~/.emacs.d/init.el`:

 ```lisp
 (add-to-list 'load-path "~/.emacs.d/")